vuejs/docs/src/api/composition-api.md

   console.log(count.value) // 1
   ```

-  Note that ref unwrapping only happens when nested inside a reactive `Object`.
+  Ref unwrapping only happens when nested inside a reactive `Object`.
 There is no unwrapping performed when the ref is accessed from an `Array` or a native collection type like `Map`:

   ```js
   const arr = reactive([ref(0)])